RP3Agency/ct-test/question-6/README.md

 Create an analogous object in JavaScript that models the same behavior

-- Name the file TemperatureConverter.js
+- Save your code in a file called TemperatureConverter.js
+- Add and commit your file